OfficeDev/open-xml-docs/docs/how-to-create-and-add-a-character-style-to-a-word-processing-document.md

 ## Sample Code

-The following is the complete <span class="keyword">CreateAndAddCharacterStyle</span> code sample in both C\# and Visual Basic.
+The following is the complete **CreateAndAddCharacterStyle** code sample in both C\# and Visual Basic.

 ```csharp